woojin-heo/travel_optimizer/README.md

   - This Python script contains the core travel optimization model implemented using the Gurobi Optimizer.
 It defines the decision variables, constraints, and objective functions required to solve the travel scheduling problem.

 - travel_optimizer.ipynb
-  - This Jupyter Notebook contains the use cases and examples that were included in your report.
+  - This Jupyter Notebook contains the use cases and examples that were included in report.
 It demonstrates the functionality of the travel optimization model with real-world scenarios and parameter setups.